-This booklet is to help you plan and prepare thoroughly for your assessment expedition that you will be taking part in for the Bronze section of the Duke of Edinburgh's Award.
+This booklet is to help you plan and prepare thoroughly for your qualifying expedition that you will be taking part in for the Bronze section of the Duke of Edinburgh's Award.
 Although this booklet does not include all the information you will need (hence the need for preparation sessions within school) it should act as a summary of many aspects of your training.

-You should also refer back to information booklet 1 which you were issued with before your training expedition.
+You should also refer back to the information in your DofE OneNote which you were issued with before your training expedition.
 It contains important information and advice on equipment and camp craft which will be useful in preparing for your assessment expedition.